 On March 20, 2008, the Company entered into two \$75.0 million interest rate swap agreements.
 These interest rate swaps are used to manage the risk associated with interest rate fluctuations on a portion of the Company's variable rate debt.
 Under these agreements, the Company pays interest to financial institutions at a fixed rate of 2.8%.
 In exchange, the financial institutions pay the Company at a variable rate, which equals the variable rate on the debt, excluding the credit spread.
 These swaps qualify for hedge accounting treatment pursuant to SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities and expire in March 2011.
-The fair value of these swaps as of August 2, 2008 is an asset of \$2.6 million and is included in "Other Assets" on the accompanying condensed consolidated balance sheets.
+The fair value of these swaps as of November 1, 2008 is an asset of \$0.1 million.